mdavo6/spree_faire/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+5. Create 'Faire' store

+  The gem requires a new store to be created in the backend.
+The new store should include the code 'faire'.
+Once the store has been created, obtain an API key by contacting Faire support.
+You will also need to select a user to associate with the Faire orders which are imported (Faire often does not provide an email address with orders).

+6. Create 'Faire' payment method.

+  The gem uses a payment method that must be called

 ## Testing